If you give a kid a camera, you're going to be surprised!

 I was delighted to find this gem on my camera a few summers ago.
 My dad's living room, shot from the sleeping loft.

-Dad saves the Sunday comics all year -- on the shelf under that coffee table, and that's the hub around which my kids gravitate when we visit in the summer -- like moths to a flame.
+Dad saves the Sunday comics all year -- on the shelf under that coffee table, and that's the hub around which my kids gravitate when we visit -- like moths to a flame.
 They remember the card games we play, the cloud shapes at the beach -- really, they have a completely different set of touch points.

 Likewise, when you include kids in your remembering and your storytelling, you will be thrilled by the little details they see and remember that have passed you by!
 They don't have to be your kids, either.
 Any kid that was there will have something great to share.
 Their path to the present has its own details!